 The definition of $B_{bc,g}^n(\vx)$ is consistent with the boundary treatment for the macroscopic equation.
 In 1D example, $B_{bc,g}^n(\vx)$ corresponds specifically to the term $b_{g,\half}\phi_{\half}$ defined in the first line of equation \eqref{eq_bc}.
 We emphasize that photons from ghost sources are used exclusively for tallying the convective flux $F^{C,n+1}_{ij}$—they neither enter the census\footnote{In radiative transfer terminology, this typically refers to particles advancing to the next time step.} nor contribute to absorption energy calculations.

 Next, we consider the MC particles emitted from the material.
 For these particles, the radiation energy is computed from the macroscopic variables, which is

 where $B_{g,i}^{n+1}$ is the cell average evaluated using $T^{n+1}_i$ from the macroscopic equations.
-As shown in \cite{fleck1984random,shi2020continuous,densmore2011asymptotic}, in order to capture the asymptotic diffusion limit of the radiative transfer equations, a linear representation of the emission source is necessary.
-In the following, we will present a continuous \textit{source tilting} method for the emission source, extending our previous work \cite{shi2020continuous} for the frequency dependent radiative transfer equation.
+As shown in \cite{fleck1984random,shi2020continuous,densmore2011asymptotic}, in order to capture the equilibrium diffusion limit, a linear representation of the emission source is necessary.
+In the following, we will present a continuous \textit{source tilting} method for the emission source, extending our previous work \cite{shi2020continuous} for the frequency-dependent radiative transfer equations.

-We consider the 1D case for illustration, while the extension to 2D is available in \cite{shi2020continuous}.
+For illustration, we consider the 1D case, while the extension to 2D is available in \cite{shi2020continuous} and is straightforward along each direction.
 In 1D, for each cell $V_i$ centered at $x_i$ with mesh size $\Delta x_i$, we define the linear reconstruction of $ (B_{tilt})^{n+1}_{g,i}$ as

 where $B_{g,i}^{n+1}$ is the cell average.
 The backward and forward one-sided slopes are given by

 With this definition, the particle positions drawn from the emission source in cell $V_i$ follow the probability distribution function